The U.S. Environmental Protection Agency in January released revised regulations surrounding combustion engines.

 - Completing and documenting annual belt and hose inspections

 - Maintaining logs of engine operation

 Compliance for compression ignition engines, such as those powered by diesel fuel, is required by May 3, 2013.
 For spark ignition engines, or those powered by propane, natural gas, or gasoline, regulations must be met by Oct.
 19, 2013.

 RETTEW has extensive experience assisting facilities from many industries comply with air quality regulations and is always available to conduct a regulatory applicability assessment for your specific engines.
 Please contact John Schmelzle, RETTEW’s air quality expert with nearly two decades of experience, to discuss how RETTEW can assist your facility.
-Contact him at (717) 697-3551, or .
+Contact him at (717) 697-3551, or email@example.com.